 8. Talking about stores — since Google is less strict about payments, your Kindle and Audible apps actually allow you to buy Kindle and audible books from within the application, without going through the browser like on iOS (because of Apple’s rules).
 Now when you send yourself a preview of a book, you can actually buy it in-app when you like it.
 You like this, and unless Apple changes its policies, this won’t happen on iOS.

-10. You're naive enough to be willing to trade privacy for quality of life, as a result you enabled all the "location broadcasting" features that your Android phone gave you.
-Now, your phone knows where you parked your car, tells you to leave for your next appointment, or warns you about traffic to your son's school even though you never told it where that is.
-Google Now just knows, and it's helpful.
-You launched the "Google" app on iOS a couple of times, but it never seemed to give you much help on iOS, although your wife told you that her Google Maps on iOS did seem to include more "Now" features recently.
-Apple is trying to catch up on "intelligence", but on-your-device-only-because-privacy stance will never reach the same level as Google's cloud approach.
+10. You’re naive enough to be willing to trade privacy for quality of life, as a result you enabled all the “location broadcasting” features that your Android phone gave you.
+As a result, your phone now knows where you parked your car, tells you to leave for your next appointment, or warns you about traffic to your son’s school even though you never told it where that is.
+Google Now just knows, and it’s helpful.
+You launched the “Google” app on iOS a couple of times, but it never seemed to give you much help on iOS, although your wife told you that her Google Maps on iOS did seem to include more “Now” features recently.
+Apple is trying to catch up on “intelligence”, but its “on your device only because privacy” stance will never reach the same level as Google’s cloud approach.

-11. On-screen keyboards are better — you played with both Swiftkey and Google's own keyboard.
-Both support swipe-based text entry, which you've decided is a faster way to enter text.
+11. On-screen keyboards are better — you played with both Swiftkey and Google’s own keyboard.
+Both support swiping, which you’ve decided is a faster way to enter text.
 What you like about Swiftkey is that it support mixing languages, which you happen to do a lot.
-Google's own keyboard has better predictive text and gives you better alternatives after "swiping" text.
-Custom keyboards on iOS always seems flimsy and not very useful, so you always stuck to Apple's native keyboard.
-In summation, Android's keyboard is better for you.
+Google’s own keyboard has better predictive text and gives you better alternatives after “swiping” text.
+Custom keyboards on iOS always seems flimsy and not very useful, so you always stuck to Apple’s native keyboard.

 But to be fair, you see faults in Android too: